nelhage/blog.nelhage.com/_posts/2010-01-18-on-git-and-usability.markdown

   for moving content between the index, the working tree, and `HEAD`.
-Just the other day, three of us git experts had to stop and think for a while about how to answer the question "So, if I'm in a conflicted merge, and I want to just conditionally take &ldquo;their&rdquo;
-  changes, what the hell do I do?".
+Just the other day, three of us git experts had to stop and think for a while about how to answer the question "So, if I'm in a conflicted merge, and I want to just conditionally take “their” changes, what the hell do I do?".
 That's not a good sign for new users being able to figure out what to do here.